learning-process/ppc-2025-processes-informatics/tasks/sizov_d_global_search/report.md

 ## 3. Baseline Algorithm (Sequential)

-The sequential implementation strictly follows the classical **Strongin global search algorithm** for one-dimensional optimization problems.
+The sequential implementation follows the classical **Strongin global search algorithm** for one-dimensional optimization.

-The algorithm operates on a closed interval:
+The algorithm operates on a closed interval

 $$
 [a, b]
 $$

-and incrementally builds an ordered set of sampled points in order to approximate the global minimum of the objective function.
+and incrementally refines it by sampling new points in order to approximate the global minimum of the objective function.

-The method is **deterministic**: for fixed parameters and identical input function, it produces the same sequence of sampling points and the same result.

-The algorithm does not require prior knowledge of the Lipschitz constant.
-Instead, a **Lipschitz-like estimate** is computed adaptively using the values of the function at already sampled points.
+The method is **deterministic** and does not require prior knowledge of the Lipschitz constant.
+Instead, a **Lipschitz-like estimate** is computed adaptively from the already sampled function values.

 ---

 ### 3.1 Initial Sampling

-At the initial step, the function is evaluated at the interval boundaries.
+At the initial step, the function is evaluated at the interval boundaries:

 $$
-x_0 = a, \quad x_1 = b
+x_0 = a, \quad x_1 = b,
 $$

-These two points form the initial partition of the interval.
-The corresponding function values are evaluated as:
+with corresponding values

 $$
-f(x_0), \quad f(x_1)
+f(x_0), \quad f(x_1).
 $$

-The sampled points are stored in sorted order and define the initial set of intervals for further refinement.
+These points form the initial ordered set of samples and define the first interval for further refinement.

 ---

 ### 3.2 Estimation of the Lipschitz-Like Constant

-At each iteration, the algorithm computes an adaptive estimate of a Lipschitz-like constant using the currently sampled points.
+At each iteration, the algorithm computes an adaptive estimate

-The estimate is defined as:

 $$
 M = r \cdot \max_i
-\frac{\lvert f(x_i) - f(x_{i-1}) \rvert}{x_i - x_{i-1}}
+\frac{\lvert f(x_i) - f(x_{i-1}) \rvert}{x_i - x_{i-1}},
 $$

-where:

-- `r > 0` is the reliability parameter,
-- the maximum is taken over all existing intervals.
+where $r > 0$ is the reliability parameter and the maximum is taken over all current intervals.

-If all slopes are equal to zero, a small positive constant is used instead in order to avoid division by zero.
+If all slopes are zero, a small positive constant is used to avoid division by zero.

-This estimate does not assume global Lipschitz continuity of the function and is recomputed adaptively as new sampling points are added.

 ---

 ### 3.3 Interval Characteristic

-For each interval defined by consecutive sampling points
+For each interval $[x_{i-1}, x_i]$, the Strongin characteristic is computed as

 $$
-[x_{i-1}, x_i],
-$$

-the algorithm computes the Strongin characteristic value:

-$$
 R_i =
 M \bigl(x_i - x_{i-1}\bigr)
 + \frac{\bigl(f(x_i) - f(x_{i-1})\bigr)^2}
        {M \bigl(x_i - x_{i-1}\bigr)}
-- 2 \bigl(f(x_i) + f(x_{i-1})\bigr)
+- 2 \bigl(f(x_i) + f(x_{i-1})\bigr).
 $$

-The characteristic quantifies how promising the interval is with respect to containing the global minimum.
-Intervals with larger values of $R_i$ are considered more favorable for further subdivision.
+Intervals with larger values of $R_i$ are considered more promising for containing the global minimum.

 ---

 ### 3.4 Selection of the Best Interval

-Among all current intervals, the algorithm selects the interval with the maximum characteristic value:
+The interval with the maximum characteristic is selected:

 $$
-i^\ast = \operatorname{argmax}_i R_i
+i^\ast = \operatorname{argmax}_i R_i,
 $$

-The corresponding interval
+and the corresponding interval $[x_{i^\ast-1}, x_{i^\ast}]$ is refined.

-$$
-[x_{i^\ast-1}, x_{i^\ast}]
-$$

-is chosen for further refinement in the current iteration.

 ---

 ### 3.5 Generation of a New Sampling Point

-A new sampling point inside the selected interval is computed according to the Strongin formula:
+A new sampling point is computed as

 $$
 x_{\text{new}} =
 \frac{x_{i-1} + x_i}{2}
-- \frac{f(x_i) - f(x_{i-1})}{2M}
+- \frac{f(x_i) - f(x_{i-1})}{2M}.
 $$

-If the computed point lies outside the interval
+If this point lies outside the interval $[x_{i-1}, x_i]$, the midpoint is used instead.

-$$
-[x_{i-1}, x_i],
-$$

-the midpoint of the interval is used instead:

-$$
-x_{\text{new}} = \frac{x_{i-1} + x_i}{2}
-$$

-The function value at the new point is evaluated, and the point is inserted into the ordered set of sampled points.
+The new point and its function value are inserted into the ordered sample set.

 ---

 ### 3.6 Stopping Criterion

-The algorithm terminates if the length of the selected interval satisfies the
+The algorithm terminates when
-condition:

 $$
-x_i - x_{i-1} \le \varepsilon
+x_i - x_{i-1} \le \varepsilon,
 $$

-where $\varepsilon$ is the required accuracy.

-The algorithm also stops if the predefined maximum number of iterations is reached.
+where $\varepsilon$ is the required accuracy, or when the maximum number of iterations is reached.

 ---

 ## 4. Parallelization by Interval Characteristics (MPI)

-The MPI implementation employs **parallelization by interval characteristics**, which directly follows the mathematical structure of Strongin’s global search algorithm and preserves its deterministic behavior.
+The MPI implementation uses **parallelization by interval characteristics**, which directly follows the structure of Strongin’s global search algorithm and preserves its deterministic behavior.

-At each iteration, the algorithm operates on the current ordered set of sampling points
+At each iteration, the algorithm operates on the ordered set of sampled points

 $$
 \{x_0, x_1, \dots, x_n\},
 $$

 which defines $n$ intervals $[x_{i-1}, x_i]$.
-Only the computation of interval characteristics and the estimation of the Lipschitz-like constant are parallelized.
+Only the computation of interval characteristics and the estimation of the Lipschitz-like constant are parallelized; all other steps follow the sequential algorithm.

+---

 ### 4.1 Partitioning of Intervals

-The total number of intervals $n$ is divided among the available MPI processes.
+The total number of intervals $n$ is divided among $P$ MPI processes.
-Each process $p$ is assigned a **contiguous subset of intervals**:
+Each process $p$ is assigned a **contiguous subset of intervals**

 $$
 [x_{k-1}, x_k], \quad k \in \mathcal{I}_p,
 $$

-where $\mathcal{I}_p$ denotes the index range handled by process $p$
+where $\mathcal{I}_p$ denotes the index range handled by process $p$.

-The partitioning strategy is static and nearly uniform: each process receives either
+The partitioning is static and nearly uniform: each process receives either

 $$
 \lfloor n / P \rfloor \quad \text{or} \quad \lceil n / P \rceil
 $$

-intervals, where $P$ is the total number of MPI processes.

-This approach minimizes load imbalance and avoids dynamic scheduling overhead.
+intervals.
+This minimizes load imbalance and avoids dynamic scheduling overhead.

 ---

 ### 4.2 Local Characteristic Computation

-For each assigned interval $[x_{i-1}, x_i]$, a process computes the Strongin interval characteristic:
+For each assigned interval $[x_{i-1}, x_i]$, a process computes the Strongin characteristic

 $$
 R_i =